Laser Eye Surgery For Short Sightedness

 Short-sightedness (myopia) occurs when the cornea is too curved or the eyeball is too long.
 As a result, light entering the eye does not focus correctly on the retina, at the back of the eye, but rather in front of it.
 The image seen by the person is therefore blurred.
 This can be corrected by flattening the cornea a little.

-See also Plastic Surgery Winnipeg
+See also Plantar Fibroma Surgery

 Long-sightedness (hypermetropia) occurs when the cornea is too flat or the eyeball is too short.
 Light entering the eye focuses behind the retina rather than directly on it.
 The image seen by the person is therefore blurred.
 Long-sightedness can be corrected by making the cornea slightly steeper.